-Kansas City Chiefs vs. Seattle Seahawks Odds, Analysis, NFL Betting Pick
+Kansas City Chiefs vs. Seattle Seahawks: Odds, Analysis, NFL Betting Pick

 Why the Chiefs can cover the spread

 Kansas City is looking to bounce back this week after taking a tough 29-28 loss to the Chargers last week.
-The Chiefs turned an early take-away into the first seven points of the game, drove their second possession to another touchdown and led 28-14 midway through the fourth quarter.
+The Chiefs turned an early takeaway into the first seven points of the game, drove their second possession to another touchdown and led 28-14 midway through the fourth quarter.
 But they gave up the last 15 points, losing on a Chargers touchdown with four seconds left and a subsequent two-point conversion.

-For the night Kansas City got beat along most of the stat sheet but really only came about a pass interference call in the end zone away from victory.
+For the night, Kansas City were beaten along most of the stat sheet, but a pass interference call in the end zone was pretty much the only thing that denied them the victory.

 Kansas City is also 5-2 SU and 5-1-1 ATS on the road this season.
 At 11-3 overall the Chiefs lead the Chargers by a tie-breaker in the battle for the best record in the AFC.